 I began volunteering with Happy Hooves School at the Barn, a full day program for special needs classes, which includes therapeutic riding.
 Working with the instructor, I would side walk with the horse and rider in the arena and on the trails.
 Nothing was as rewarding as the confidence and self-esteem I witnessed children gain as they interacted with these big, beautiful, gentle horses.
 I was instantly hooked on the amazing farm setting, the horses, the people and their mission.

-Aside from my board duties, I volunteer in a reading program at a local elementary school and am part of the communications team for Living Hope International, orphanages in Mexico.
+Aside from my board duties, I volunteer with the communications team for Living Hope International, a youth home and ministry in Mexico.

 Member, Happy Hooves Board of Directors